Aswini-d-code/TCP/README.md

 - TCPServer.kt – Kotlin code for the TCP Server
 - TCPClient.kt – Kotlin code for the TCP Client
-- TCPServer.jar – Compiled JAR for the server (universal executable)
+- TCP.jar – Compiled JAR for the server (universal executable)
-- TCPClient.jar – Compiled JAR for the client (universal executable)
+- TCP_c.jar – Compiled JAR for the client (universal executable)

 ---